 Do you know how to make perfect hard boiled eggs?
 This simple method has worked great for us!
 There's a secret ingredient that makes these eggs so easy to peel.
 Eggs are important to a frugal kitchen since they're a less-expensive protein.
 We even make egg recipes for dinner.

 I was looking for a solution to a very common problem that was causing us a lot of trouble in the mornings–hard boiled eggs that wouldn't peel easily.

 The shell would break into too many pieces, or the egg would come off with the shell.
-Since my kids often eat an egg along with their toast or pancakes in the morning, this was happening too often!
+Since my kids often eat an egg along with their toast or waffles in the morning, this was happening too often!

 I happened upon this video by Tim Ferriss (of the very famous Four Hour Work Week):